stevemuio/serial2OSC/IIL-mLogs-tidal/readme.md

 **Tidal**
 =========
 Tidal and serialToOSC manage everything for you in the back ground.
 To access the data you use a command float (cF) and the name of the data you want to access.
-This is like Midi and discussed here (add link to OSC Tidal page).
+This is like Midi and discussed [here](http://tidalcycles.org/docs/configuration/MIDIOSC/osc).

 e.g.
       d1 $ sound "bev*4" # speed ("2" * cF 1 "analog-2") # legato 1